school-of-data/GIS-curriculum/nigeria/module3/module3.md

 Figure 3.3.
 QuickOSM plugin

-4. Load all highways inside the extent of the lagos_SanFernando layer.
+4. Load all highways inside the extent of the lagos_admin_boundary layer.

     * Key: highway
     * Value: &lt;blank> (blank means ALL)